how to create your own site for free

 4.

-The target to implement all agreed actions is 30 days after the action plan is finalized, however in the case of non-conformities, this may be extended to 90 days with the written approval of the Managing Director.
+The target to implement all agreed actions is 30 days after the action plan is finalized, however in the case of non-conformities, this may be extended up to 90 days, provided that monthly "check-in's" are carried out to ensure that actions are being followed up on.

 Corrective actions are actions which rectify the immediate problem or issue (sometimes called the "proximate cause") that either caused or resulted from the non-conformity.
 A corrective action returns the situation to "normal", but does not necessarily mean that the non-conformity will not happen again.
 An example of this could be, if a mooring line breaks and hurts someone, replacing the mooring line with a new one.